Office: COTT 210

-Emmanuel David is an assistant professor in the Women and Gender Studies Program and the Co-Director of the LGBT Studies Certificate Program.
-His specializations include gender, culture, and inequality, as well as microsociology and the social dimensions of disaster.
+His previous work on the gendered dimensions of disaster has appeared in several journals and books.
+Drawing on fieldwork in post-Katrina New Orleans, he investigated the ways in which disaster-related emergent groups, including those led by women, have provided important social and public services usually assumed by the state in non-crisis times.
+He has also examined how women’s post-disaster labor is linked to broader social and economic changes such as state restructuring, neoliberal reform, and the privatization of post-disaster recovery.
 He is editor (with Elaine Enarson) of the interdisciplinary anthology The Women of Katrina: How Gender, Race, and Class Matter in an American Disaster (Vanderbilt University Press, 2012).
-Focusing on the gendered dimensions of Hurricane Katrina, Dr. David’s research has investigated the ways in which disaster-related emergent groups, including those led by women, have provided important social and public services usually assumed by the state in non-crisis times.
-He has also examined how women’s post-disaster labor is linked to broader social and economic changes such as state restructuring, neo-liberal reform, and the privatization of post-disaster recovery.

 Dr. David received his Ph.D. in Sociology with a Graduate Certificate in Women and Gender Studies from CU-Boulder (2009) and a Certificate of Study from the Summer Institute on Sexuality, Culture, and Society at the University of Amsterdam.
 Before joining the WGST Department at CU-Boulder in 2013, he was an assistant professor in the Department of Sociology & Criminal Justice at Villanova University (2010-2012).